sowmyarshetty/CapstoneProject-AI-Class/README.md

 10. **Evaluate model performance** using the *F1 score* (balancing precision and recall) and the *BLEU score* (assessing language generation quality).

 ### Modeling Optimization
+The downward trend in the training loss indicates that the model is improving its ability to fit the training data — it's making fewer mistakes.
 ![Training_Loss](images/MiniLM_training_loss.png)

+The model is making smaller updates over time, which typically suggests it's converging — it's gradually adjusting weights with less intensity.
+This is a good sign, especially early in training, as it reflects the model settling into a local or global minimum in the loss landscape.
 ![Grad_Norm](images/model_grad_norm.png)

+The learning rate is steadily decreasing from about 2.95e-5 to around 2.73e-5 over the training steps.
+This is a classic learning rate decay schedule — usually done to help the model stabilize and fine-tune during training.
 ![Learning_Rate](images/model_learning_rate.png)

 ### Running Instructions